 I had no control; it happened to me.
-Take a … Read the rest
+Take a different approach by … Read the rest

 Have you ever been part of a conversation where someone is finishing your sentences before you’ve even completed your thought?
 Have you ever had someone interrupt you just before you are about to make an important point?
 Have you ever had a conversation where you couldn’t get a word in edgewise?

 For some reason, some people think that they need to respond to what you’re saying right away without taking a breath or they need to interrupt you because they need to share their idea immediately before they forget it.
 Whereas, others may dominate the conversation just … Read the rest